 "Suddenly he's the bad guy. [...]
 Ooooh but he's an underpaid civil servant trying to ensure the spoiled corrupt moronic youth of this country gets a proper education.
 Truly a villain such as this deserves to be punished and humiliated!"

-This character may have/be the following: Heroic Spirit
+This character may have/be the following: Heroic Spirit, Determinator and Implacable Man.

 open/close all folders

 Anime & Manga

 Invoked by Souichi Nishimura, aka Iron Man/Tetsujin of Baka and Test: Summon the Beasts, by showing up out of the blue anywhere an avatar has "died", whether in a school battle, or even while taking a bath at a bathhouse, to take them to remedial classroom.
 Resident Butt Monkey Ahikhisa Yoshii is often victim to this.

 A comic version of the cartoon where Donald Duck was a truant officer.
 His nephews tricked him into thinking there was class that day.
 Carl Barks didn't like the idea of a comic story where kids defy the law and get away with that, so he had Donald use the school keys to open it and his authority as the nephews' uncle to force them in and write at the blackboard "Crime doesn't pay".
 He even corrected one of the nephews on how to write "crime".